amplience/amplience-bigcommerce-catalyst/docs/amplience/preview.md

 ## Manual Steps:

-* Create an Amplience Event
+- Create an Amplience Event
-* Create an Edition within that event
+- Create an Edition within that event
-* Add your slot flexible slot (`homepage` by default)
+- Add your homepage delivery key (`homepage` by default)
-* Add some content into the slot
+- Add some content into the slot
-* Schedule for the future
+- Schedule for the future
-* Preview
+- Preview